 This peer-reviewed study showed that dog owners had a 24% reduction in mortality rates and death from any cause than non-dog-owners.

 Researchers have confirmed that people with cardiovascular problems had even better mortality results.

 This life-extending benefit can be traced in part by the increased physical activity owning a dog imparts.

 It also pointed to the fact that most dog owners would not be walking anywhere near the same distances if they did not own a dog.

-This research found that other positive factors of owning a dog was related to mental health issues, loneliness, and depression could in part be alleviated by dog ownership and the companionship that gives..
+This research found that other positive factors of owning a dog were related to mental health issues, loneliness, and depression could in part be alleviated by dog ownership and the companionship that the dog gives.

 Owning a family pet also can help cut down on obesity, one of the biggest risks to mortality rates.
 In some countries, obesity is a major factor in many diseases and especially cardiovascular and strokes.

 Walking between 20 and 30 minutes with your dog each day helps reach the minimum requirement of exercise recommended by the BMA of 150 minutes of moderate exercise weekly.

 However, exercise is just part of the benefits of dog ownership there are numerous other benefits these are just a few.